lucywu12/leetcode/README.md

 # leetcode
 Where I will track my programming practice (leetcode, ICPC, etc.) to stay accountable.
 Follow my journey here!

+12/1 - 12/25 2023 Advent of Code
+Since...
+I don't have an actual advent calendar, I thought this would be a pretty good substitute!
+Each day, I will attempt to solve the problem at https://adventofcode.com/2023 (my username is lucywu12) I will say it might get questionable because of finals and life, but I will do my best

+12/1: Trebuchet
+- Puzzle 1
+This was super fun!
+I actually got it exactly right on the first try which has never happened for me before.
+Hopefully I can keep this up!
+- Puzzle 2

 11/16